subugoe/oa2020cadata/README.md

 ### Contributors

+- Design and conceptualization:
+- Data Analysis:
+- Writing and Review:

 ### Contributing

-This data anyltics works has been developed using open tools.
+This data analytics works has been developed using open tools.
 There are a number of ways you can help make it better:

-If you don’t understand something, please let me know and submit an issue.
+- If you don’t understand something, please let me know and [submit an issue](https://github.com/subugoe/oa2020cadata).

 Feel free to add new features or fix bugs by sending a pull request.